jcase311/terraform/README.md

-My attempts to create a best practice security architecture in aws with terraform.
+My attempts to create a reproducible best practice security architecture in aws with terraform.